Saturday, July 28, 2012

 But why on earth would I think that--the truth is, I hardly really thought it, a loose idea.
 Why wouldn't I have just grabbed the line and pulled it from the rod tip to be certain?
 A friend of mine used to say, "Excuse me, I was temporarily insane."

 Matt's first cast I thought came short of where it should go.
 His second cast landed exactly where I told him to aim.
-A smallish bass struck at the shiner several times, then a great whoosh and the very thick tail end of the big bass rose high above surface for a split second and slipped under.
+A smallish bass struck at the shiner several times, then a great whoosh and the very thick tail end of a big bass rose high above surface for a split second and slipped under.

 "That's a nice bass."
 I said.